 When mixing cannabis strains, consider each one’s aroma and flavor.
 Terpenes play a minor but important role in the chemical processes inside the body.
 They also make smoking and vaporizing bud a decadent experience.
 Think of mixing terpene profiles like mixing food ingredients.
 In fact, cannabis has many of the same terpenes found in cooking herbs and fruits.
 For instance, citrus and lemon-scented strains can go with fruity and sweet-smelling strains.
 Pine and fuel aromas can blend well, too.

-Mixing Weed Strains in Edibles
+Mixing Cannabis Strains in Edibles

 If you’re planning on making cannabis edibles, don’t worry about mixing strains and getting too high.
-Most large-scale edibles producers use a mix of strains all the time.
+Most producers of large-scale edibles use a mix of strains all the time.
 Using different strains for your butter or oil won’t diminish the quality of your infusion.
 Your high may have subtle differences compared to using one strain only, but you may not even notice the difference.

 To get the best outcome, it is better to combine two cannabis strains that have opposite attributes.
 Choose the right flavor that complements the other.
 Be aware that all Blueberry strains and Lemon strains combine well with almost any other strain.
 Visit the Cannabis Training University to learn more about mixing marijuana strains.